This article can also be found in the Premium Editorial Download "Storage magazine: FC, iSCSI, NAS: How to choose storage for virtual servers."

 MSP offerings range from consumer, small office/home office (SOHO) and small- and medium-sized business (SMB) products to cloud backup services targeted at the enterprise.
 “While the sweet spot for cloud-based backup is still the small to midsized company, larger enterprises have started leveraging the cloud to supplement internal backups, especially for DR [disaster recovery], remote office and end-user data protection,” said David Chapa, senior analyst at Milford, Mass.-based Enterprise Strategy Group (ESG).

 Consumer backup services were popularized by Mozy (now part of EMC Corp.) and Carbonite.
 They’re pure cloud backup products, licensed to protect a single desktop or laptop, and may not have all the features expected in a business backup product.
 For instance, the Carbonite service doesn’t offer deduplication.
-“Deduplication is less required in our target market where the average
+“Deduplication is less required in our target market where the average amount of protected data

 Joining Carbonite with a focus on small companies with up to 50 users is Symantec Corp. with Backup Exec.cloud, which is now in beta in North America with general availability slated for this fall.
 “Backup Exec.cloud has centralized management and provides global visibility to protected hosts, and we try to make backup as simple as possible,” said David Mitchell, product manager for Symantec’s hosted endpoint protection.